Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Protecting your church from metal theft

-We have also produced metal theft guidance notes, which give detailed advice on due diligence and additional security measures that are suitable in a church setting.
+Our metal theft guidance notes give detailed advice on due diligence and additional security measures suitable for church settings.
+We’ve summarised that guidance below.

 • Work with your local police force.

-• Ask your community to be vigilant in reporting any suspicious behaviour.
+• Ask your community to keep an eye out and report any suspicious behaviour.

-• Deter thieves using security lights, CCTV, and by cutting back any trees/plants which could hide criminal activity.
+• Deter thieves using security lights and CCTV, and by cutting back any trees or plants that could hide criminal activity.

-• Take extra care while any building works are in progress – scaffolding, building equipment, and ladders left around the church will make life easier for thieves.
+• Take extra care during building works – scaffolding, building equipment and ladders left around the church makes it easier for thieves.

 • Use a forensic security marking system to mark your metal and display the signs as a visual deterrent.